What Is Tallow? Benefits, Nutrition Facts, Uses and Side Effects - Dr. Axe

 • Fried vegetables, latkes and veggie fritters

-Where to Buy Tallow
+Where to buy tallow

 Look for organic tallow sourced from grass-fed cows at a local farmers market or health food store.
 You may also be able to find it at your local butcher shop.

-How to Make Tallow
+How to make tallow

 1. Purchase some grass-fed beef fat, such as from a butcher shop or farmers market.
 You may need to buy a big chunk before grinding or cutting it up and rendering it into liquid fat.

-2. Grind the fat or cut it up into very small pieces (or ask the butcher to do this for you).
+2. Grind the fat, or cut it up into very small pieces (or ask the butcher to do this for you).
 Put the fat into a slow cooker on low or medium for several hours.
 You will hear crackling noises while it cooks.
-Once the noise stops and there is only liquid tallow and some crispy bits (called greaves or cracklings), it’s done.
-Try to turn the heat off as soon as the noise stops.

-3. Let it cool off for an hour, then strain it through a mesh strainer and and store in a glass mason jar.
+4. Let it cool off for an hour, then strain it through a mesh strainer and store in a glass mason jar.
 If you keep it in an airtight container it doesn’t need to be refrigerated short term, however some people choose to refrigerate it if keeping it for a while.

-Tallow Soap
+Tallow soap

 Traditionally, many soap bars were made with tallow, since it helps harden and lather soap while also supporting skin’s natural barrier.

-If you’re familiar with making soap at home using vegetable oils, you can try using tallow instead.
 To make homemade tallow soap, combine it with sodium hydroxide, water, jojoba or almond oil, along with essential oils, such as lavender, to improve the smell and soothing quality.

 Alternatives